 Workshops are short courses for students, often given without a learning level.
 Workshops offer students direct self-registration in KSL/CTS and no placement test needs to be submitted.

 How to register for standard courses

-It is NOT possible to register for standard courses using either the CTS/KSL system or ILIAS.
-Students new to our courses submit a placement test by email and wait for an answer before they can attend.
-Students who have already successfully completed one of our courses may register by sending us an email from their student campus account.
+Students take the online placement test on ILIAS and will be guided to registration for the courses suitable for them.
+Students who have already successfully completed one of our courses not longer than two semesters ago, may register by sending us an email from their student campus account.

-The next opportunity to start attending a standard course is in the spring 2020 semester.
+The next opportunity to start attending a standard course is in the fall semester 2021.

 What we offer